Apple announced loads of new updates to its iPhone operating system at the World Wide Developer Conference.

 - You finally get swipe typing with a Quick Path keyboard option.

 - A new Dark Mode will make your photos and other content pop with a background that’s easier on your eyes.

 - new Sign in With Apple feature lets you sign into apps easily without sacrificing your privacy.

-- The Photos app is getting new browsing options that removes clutter, including Month and Year views that highlight best photos.
+- The Photos app is getting new browsing options that remove clutter, including Month and Year views that highlight the best photos.

 - Reminders are getting smarter, as they can automatically recognize dates and times.

 - The revamped Maps app offers a lot more detail and new features like Collections.